alkatraz1019/messagepy/README.md

+working in progres
+to not download the file in the repositories tanks

 To issue the license, please contact this email: networkgames.neverstopideas.info@gmail.com and specify the use of the app, the role in any company and a name or contact.